top of page

 Hour 1: Patient positioning, instruments, suture selection, knot types and tying practice.

-Hours 2-7: Performing spay and neuter surgeries, ideally at least 2 patients from the following categories:
+Hours 2-7: Performing spay and neuter surgeries, ideally at least 2 female dogs, 2 male dogs, 2 female cats, and 2 male cats, each day.

 Hour 8: Attendees and trainer discussion about the surgical cases of the day regarding unusual anatomy,